blankworker1/BYOB/KEYCARD.md

 ---

-Engraving Process
+## Engraving Process

-Overview
+**Overview**

-SEEDCARD engraving is performed using a SeedHammer engraving machine with an offline controller.
+KEYCARD engraving is performed using a SeedHammer engraving machine with an offline controller.

-The controller operates similarly to a SeedSigner device.
+The SeedHammer controller is a stateless device and operates similarly to a SeedSigner device.

 ---

-Step‑by‑Step Process
+**Step‑by‑Step Process**

 1. Generate Base Passphrase